Gallipoli Puglia, Italy Travel Guide

 Check locally for current operating hours and any entry fees for museums and historical sites, as these may vary seasonally.

 A small island just off the coast of Gallipoli, part of the natural park.
-This island is important for bird nesting, especially for the rare Audouin's gull.
+This island is vital for bird nesting, especially for the rare Audouin's gull.
 Boat tours often visit the waters all over the island, holding scenic views and birdwatching.

 The park represents an important ecosystem, offering a quieter escape and a chance to experience Puglia's natural coastal beauty.